jamiehumphries/photodex/README.md

 # Comma-separated list of usernames to show in the 'Featured' section of the home page.
 FEATURED = JTAtomico,GeorgeFromCamp,BeppisMAX

-# Do not enforce HTTPS locally.
-ENFORCE_HTTPS = no

 # Various cache durations for different endpoints and API calls.
 # These are optional and can be omitted.